DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-28-changes-to-the-sign-in-flow-when-dfe-sign-in-is-unavailable.md

 We changed:

-- “You must sign in to your account to manage teacher training applications.” to “You need to request an email with a link to sign in.”.
-We did this to indicate that this flow works differently to the regular DfE Sign-in flow.
+- “You must sign in to your account to manage teacher training applications.” to “You need to request an email with a link to sign in.” - this indicates that the flow is different to the normal DfE Sign-in flow
-- the button label from “Continue” to “Request link to sign in” which better describes the action about to be taken.
+- the button label from “Continue” to “Request link to sign in”, which more clearly describes the action

-We also updated the content under the form titled “Get an account” to match the changes we made when we [created the start page on GOV.UK](#).
+We also updated the content under the form about getting an account to match the changes we made when we created the start page on GOV.UK.

-We improved the content on the confirmation page to be clearer by changing:
+We made the content on the confirmation page clearer by changing:

-- the first sentence from “We’ve sent you an email.
-Click on the link to confirm your address and return to this service.” to say “Sign in by clicking the link in the email you’ve been sent.”
+- “We’ve sent you an email.
+Click on the link to confirm your address and return to this service.” to “Sign in by clicking the link in the email you’ve been sent.”
-- the second sentence used to say “If our email does not arrive within 5 minutes, check your spam and trash folder, or [try again].” to “Check your spam and trash folder if you cannot find the email.
+- “If our email does not arrive within 5 minutes, check your spam and trash folder, or [try again].” to “Check your spam and trash folder if you cannot find the email.
 You can also [request another link to sign in].”

+## How it works

+If the user leaves the email address blank, an error will be shown saying “Enter an email address”.

+If the user enters an invalid email address, an error will be shown saying “Enter an email address in the correct format, like name@example.com”.

+If the user enters a valid email address, they will be taken to the confirmation page.